jitani04/jitani04/README.md

 ## Hi I'm Jenna 👋

-💬 Ask me about Python, C++, C#, JavaSript, HTML CSS
-📫 How to reach me: jmitani4@gmail.com
+💬 Ask me about Python, C++, C#, JavaSript, HTML, and CSS 📫 How to reach me: jmitani4@gmail.com

 <!--
 **jitani04/jitani04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.